Logo Transparency - PNG

 Useful information

-Currency: Canadian dollar
+Currency: Canadian Dollar (CAD)

-Language: English, French, Inuit languages
+Language: English, French, and various Inuit languages

 What makes it special: Northern Canada is a treasure trove of outdoor activities, an abundance of diverse flora and fauna, and a captivating fusion of cultures.
 Here, you can witness the mesmerizing aurora borealis, encounter black bears and grizzlies in their natural habitats, and be left in sheer wonder by the stunning mountainous terrain.
 Much of Northern Canada, including the entirety of Nunavut, can only be reached by sea or air, which results in vast expanses of untouched wilderness beckoning to be explored.